 The list of vascular malformations that could play a part in injuring the spinal cord include dural arteriovenous fistula (AVF), spinal hemangioma, arteriovenous malformation (AVM), cavernous angioma and aneurysm.
-The developmental diseases that can cause an injury to the spinal cord include meningomyolcoele, spina bifida, and mentakengithupthtehbatty.
+The developmental diseases that can cause an injury to the spinal cord include meningomyelocele and spina bifida.

 The list of tumors that could affect the spinal cord and cause an injury includes ependymomas, astrocytomas, meningiomas, and metastatic cancer.
 Neurodegenerative diseases can also affect the spinal column.
 Examples are Friedreich’s ataxia and spinocerebellar ataxia.

 There are three more syndromes that can cause a spinal cord injury.
 Anterior cord syndrome, central cord syndrome, and Brown-Sequard syndrome may all impair the victim’s ability to be fully functioning.
 Central cord syndrome is linked to hemorrhage, ischemia, and necrosis.
 It can cause impairment for the legs and arms but should mainly spare the lower body of the patient.
 Due to this, it is sometimes also called inverse paraplegia.